Origins of the Word “Father”

 What about the word “dad?”

-No matter how you say it, Ginger wishes you and your dad a wonderful day!
+No matter how you greet your father on Fathers Day, Ginger wishes you both a good one!